 Module 9: Developing a Digital Prospecting Cadence

-These hands-on training sessions are virtual, of course.
-And while some people say there’s no substitute for a face-to-face class, VILT makes use of video, visuals, and music to create that personal connection between the instructor and the learners.
+These hands-on sessions are virtual, of course.
+And while some people say there’s no substitute for a face-to-face class, VILT makes use of video, visuals, and music to between the instructor and the learners.

 In fact, neuroscience shows that thanks to mirror neurons, the brain can feel empathy with the person on a screen to the same extent as an in-person conversation.Effective #SalesTraining programs must include both practical and interactive elements so #sellers gain the opportunity to practice what they’ve learned during on demand sessions. @M_3Jr Click To Tweet